tidalmigrations/tidalmigrations.github.io/pages/user guides/importing_to_excel.md

 - Tags

 **(*)** Associative fields.
-* _Name_, This field is used to identify and connect a Database to an Application and a Server.
+* _Name_, When you are importing other records, Applications and Servers, and you provide a set of dependent databases with them the Name field for Database Instances is used to identify those databases and associate the databases as dependencies for those other records.
+This is helpful when you have some existing dependencies, between Databases and Servers or Applications, in your Excel files and want to capture and leverage them.
 * _Server -> Host Name_, represents the server hosting a Database.
 This field should contain the **Host Name** of such server.
 * _Environment -> Name_, This field is used to associate a Database to an environment.